msalamah/ai-lotl-guard/README.md

 ### Calibration diagnostics
 - CLI: `uv run python scripts/plot_eval_curves.py --prefix gbdt --output-dir artifacts/reports`.
 - Actions: regenerate ROC and Precision-Recall curves plus a probability-distribution histogram colored by the true label, all using the validation split.
-When `artifacts/models/threshold.json` references the same model, both ROC and PR plots overlay the calibrated threshold point and a 0.1-spaced threshold grid annotated with numeric values so we can visually judge how the operating point moves.
-Plots save under `artifacts/reports/{model}_{roc,pr,prob}_*.png`, giving a quick visual check before promoting thresholds to production.
+Each run also emits `{prefix}_threshold_metrics.json`, a table covering thresholds at 0.05 increments (0→1) with precision/recall/TP/FP/TN/FN so supervisors can inspect trade-offs numerically.
+When `artifacts/models/threshold.json` references the same model, both ROC and PR plots also highlight the calibrated threshold point in addition to the 0.05 grid.

 ### Explanation layer (EPIC E3)
 - Module: `src/lotl_detector/inference/explain.py` with CLI `uv run python scripts/explain.py --split test --limit 20`.